 A fabulous and flavorful dish of tender Sweet Potato Ricotta Gnocchi covered in a rich garlic brown butter herb sauce and topped with fresh lemon ricotta.

-The other night, Brandon was itching to make lamb ragu with gnocchi.
-He’s the fancy chef around here! 😉 Most traditional gnocchi is made with white potatoes, flour and egg, but we wanted to switch it up a bit and thought sweet potatoes would be great in gnocchi and would compliment the rich savory ragu so well.
-We also wanted to use ricotta in the gnocchi for the added flavor and texture.
+Most traditional gnocchi is made with white potatoes, flour and egg.
+But one night, Brandon and I wanted to switch it up a bit.
+We thought sweet potatoes would be great in gnocchi and we also wanted to use ricotta in the gnocchi for the added flavor and texture.

 For the next batch I made a simple garlic brown butter herb sauce that I generously drizzled over the sweet potato ricotta gnocchi and WOW!